 - All playground areas including L.O.
 Robinson Park, Ernie Mills, Chaplin A. Dinkins, III Memorial Park (City Beach) will remained closed.
 However, at this time, Ernie Mills Park main park area is open.
 You are encouraged to self-sanitize any park amenities such as picnic tables before you use them.
 The City does not have the resources to disinfect these areas between each use.

-- Chaplin A. Dinkins, III Memorial Park (City Beach) entire park area is now closed as of 3/21/2020.
+- Chaplin A. Dinkins, III Memorial Park (City Beach) is reopening effective Friday, June 19th except for the playground which will remain closed for now.

 - Effective 3/22/2020 all public restroom facilities are closed and will remain closed through the Declaration of Emergency.